-Outcome: There were statistically significant differences with large effect sizes in favour of BEST with sign when compared to TAU on the following outcome measures: NRDLS production; targeted BEST content and targeted BEST morphology.
-There were no statistically significant differences between BEST with sign and TAU for the following: NRDLS comprehension, generalised BEST content, or generalised BEST morphology.
-There were statistically significant differences with large effect sizes in favour of BEST without sign compared to TAU only for targeted BEST content and targeted BEST morphology.
-No significant differences were present for NRDLS production, NRDLS comprehension, generalised BEST content, or generalised BEST morphology.
+There were statistically significant differences with large effect sizes in favour of BEST with sign when compared with TAU on the following outcome measures: NRDLS production; targeted BEST content and targeted BEST morphology.
+There were no statistically significant differences between BEST with sign and TAU for the following: NRDLS comprehension, generalized BEST content, or generalized BEST morphology.

+There were statistically significant differences with large effect sizes in favour of BEST without sign compared with TAU only for targeted BEST content and targeted BEST morphology.
+No significant differences were present for NRDLS production, NRDLS comprehension, generalized BEST content, or generalized BEST morphology.

+Follow-up

-Follow-up: Effects were maintained for NRDLS production and targeted BEST content.
+Effects were maintained for NRDLS production and targeted BEST content.
 For targeted BEST morphology a significant effect was not maintained for BEST with sign, but was maintained for BEST without sign.
-Finally, for BEST with and without sign, generalised

-BEST content was significantly better than TAU at follow-up, despite being non-significant at outcome for BEST with and without sign, indicating that within the six weeks follow-up period, children may have had time to generalise their learning from taught structures.
+Finally, for BEST with and without sign, generalized BEST content was significantly better than TAU at follow-up, despite being non-significant at outcome for BEST with and without sign, indicating that within the 6 weeks follow-up period, children may have had time to generalize their learning from taught structures.